kirkins/kirkins.github.io/_posts/2017-04-08-evil-chrome-extension.md

 ---

 # Evil Chrome Extension
- 👿 Exploring malicious possibilities of chrome extensions to raise awarness.
+Exploring malicious possibilities of chrome extensions to raise awareness.

 [Evil Chrome Extension](https://github.com/kirkins/Evil-Chrome-Extension) consists of a chrome extension and server.
 The extension is used for tracking and controlling browsers.
 The server is used to record information and act as a central point of control: